MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 Your Azure AI Foundry project and the Azure AI Foundry resource to which it belongs include connections to resources that you can use in AI applications.

-1. In the Management center page, in the navigation pane, under your project, select **Go to project**.
+1. In the Management center page, in the navigation pane, under your project, select **Go to resource**.
 1. In the project **Overview** page, view the **Endpoints and keys** section; which contains endpoints and authorization keys that you can use in your application code to access:
     - The Azure AI Foundry project and any models deployed in it.
     - Azure OpenAI in Azure AI Foundry models.